13 Medical Reasons for Hair Loss (Men and Women)

 • An Autoimmune Disorder

-• Seen In Both Males and Females
+• Seen in Both Males and Females

 • Hair Falls Out in Patches